LucaPRATA/LucaPRATA/README.md

 Founder of [LANGA Corporation](https://langa.tv) — offices in Milan, Alba, Brescia and Cuneo, Italy.
 Origins in 2009, first company in 2015.

-We run **16 digital services across 5 networks**, in production, on our own infrastructure.
+We run **digital services across our networks**, in production, on our own infrastructure.

 ### What we actually build